Gaj7/PiOS/README.md

 PiOS is a toy OS that I am developing for Raspberry Pi systems in order to learn more about operating systems, embedded development, and Rust, the language I am using for this project.
 Of course, this is a tiny OS, and its only purpose is as a pedagogical exercise.
 Some features I hope to implement include processes, virtual memory, and context switching.

 ## Setup
 Make sure Rust Nightly is installed.
-Wee need to use the Nightly version of Rust because we will need to use a number of unsafe features.
+We need to use the Nightly version of Rust because we will need to use a number of unsafe features.

 Then install Xargo.
 Xargo works just like Cargo, but makes cross-compiling much easier, as well as building without the standard library.